tiagofsanchez/reactnd-project-would-you-rather/README.md

 ##  1.Draw all the views of the app

-With the help to the following app youtube video we are able to build the different page views.
+With the help to the following app YouTube video we are able to build the different page views.

 [Would you rather app](https://youtu.be/xfmSkLAL__Q)